Facilities Engineering Technology Major

-1. Graduates will have the knowledge and ability to perform analysis, applications engineering and system or process development in large commercial, industrial, institutional and power generation facilities.
+- Graduates will have the knowledge and ability to perform analysis, applied design, and development of systems and processes that support the effective operations of facilities.

-2. Graduates will have the knowledge and ability to operate and maintain systems or processes in large commercial, industrial, institutional and power generation facilities.
+- Graduates will have the knowledge and ability to manage and lead technical activities in the facilities and power industries.

-4. Graduates will have the knowledge and ability to communicate effectively with speaking, writing and presentation skills including the ability to put together a compelling argument.
+- Graduates will have the knowledge and ability to communicate effectively with speaking, writing, and presentation skills including the ability to put together a compelling argument.

-5. Graduates will demonstrate a respect for professional, ethical and social issues as well as a commitment to safety, quality and productivity
+- Graduates will demonstrate a respect for professional, ethical, and social issues as well as a commitment to safety, quality and productivity.

-The FET curriculum includes three 60-day practical training experiences: one sea training period aboard the Training Ship GOLDEN BEAR and two industry cooperative education opportunities.
+The FET curriculum includes three 60-day practical training experiences; one sea training period aboard the Training Ship GOLDEN BEAR and two industry co-operative education opportunities.
+The FET program also requires satisfactory completion of a qualifying examination administered by the Association for Facilities Engineering (AFE) to become a Certified Plant Engineer-in-Training (CPE-IT).